Jwindler/AutoHiC/README.md

 ## Split chromosome (optional)

-If your genome is very complex, the model may not be very accurate in dividing the chromosomes.
+If your genome is very complex, the model may not be very accurate in assigning the chromosomes.
 It is recommended that you import the last adjustment file into Juicxbox to manually split chromosomes.

 **The `.hic` and `.assembly` files you need to use can be obtained from the `chromosome` folder under the `autohic_results` directory.**